Share facebook twitter instagram

 Meals

 ❶ Do we need a medical certificate?
 Yes.
 Without this medical certificate the National Park won't let you enter the site.
-You can either secure it from your doctor or get it on site from the local clinic.
+You can either secure it from your doctor or simply get it on site from the local clinic.

 ❷ Is it easy or difficult?
 This trek is a moderate one.
 On Tripinas scale we would put it at 2.5/5.
 The trail is easy and never very steep but the weather can be really cold and wet.
 If you have the right gears/clothes it will be manageable.